Volunteering at Basildon Park

 Volunteering in the shop means creating a warm environment for visitors.
 Shop volunteers will assist in areas like the selling of shop products, including use of the till, keeping the shop tidy and clean, and helping with the deliveries of shop products.

-Volunteer tea-room assistants help us to keep our café a clean and warm place for our visitors to enjoy.
+Volunteer tea-room assistants help us to keep our café and Tool Shed Tea-room as clean and warm places for our visitors to enjoy.
 They work as part of a team providing high quality food and drink in a safe, well run environment.